 - Flip Mahi Mahi over and brush with reserved marinade.

 - Broil for another 5-7 minutes, or until the fish is done.

 - Remove the Mahi Mahi from the broiler.

 - Use a fork and shred the Mahi Mahi.

-- Add about three tablespoons of a Caribbean style Salsa to the Mahi Mahi and stir to blend.
+- Add about three tablespoons of a pineapple salsa to the Mahi Mahi and stir to blend.